2026 Spring Gathering – Naked in the Light

 Meals

-There will be three meals per full day (dinner will be served on the Friday after arrival and on the Monday of departure breakfast and lunch will be served).
+There will be three meals per full day (dinner will be served on the Friday after arrival and breakfast and lunch on the Monday of departure).
 The talented kitchen staff produces appetising, well-balanced, and nutritious meals, always including fresh vegetables and salad.
 They also prepare evening snacks for us to munch on by the campfire.
 They can accommodate vegetarian, vegan, and many other specialised diets on a limited basis.
-Please indicate your dietary needs on your registration form as they will only prepare special diets based on those registrations
+Please indicate if you have dietary needs on your registration form – you will be sent a separate questionnaire for more details – as they will only prepare special diets based on those registrations.

 Mobile Phones